Austrian literature: Biedermeier

-Biedermeier refers to work in the fields of literature, music, the visual arts and interior design in the period between the years 1815 (Vienna Congress), the end of the Napoleonic Wars, and 1848, the year of the European revolutions and contrasts with the Romantic era which preceded it.
+Biedermeier refers to work in the fields of literature, music, the visual arts and interior design in the period between the years 1815 (Congress of Vienna), the end of the Napoleonic Wars, and 1848, the year of the European revolutions and contrasts with the Romantic era which preceded it.

 Biedermeier can be identified with two trends in early 19th-century German history.

 The first trend is growing urbanization and industrialization leading to a new urban middle class.
 The early Lieder of Schubert, which were performable at the piano without substantial musical training, serve as examples.
 Further, Biedermeier writers were mainly middle-class, as opposed to the Romantics, who were mainly drawn from the nobility.

 The second trend is the growing political oppression following the end of the Napoleonic Wars prompting people to concentrate on the domestic and (at least in public) the non-political.
 The strict publication rules and the censorship had the consequence, that the main topics written about were unpolitical, e.g. Historical Fiction or Books about the quiet life in the countryside.
 This does not mean that there was not a lot of political discussion going on, but it happened at home and in the presence of close friends.
 This explosive situation finally led to the revolutions in Europe in the year 1848.

 Poets of that time in Austria were Nikolaus Lenau (1802–1850) and Franz Grillparzer.
 The latter is often mentioned as a representative of Austrian Classicism in literature.

 Playwrights at that time were Franz Grillparzer (1791–1872), Friedrich Halm (1806–1871) - also an accomplished writer of "Novellen" (novellas and short stories) -, Johann Nepomuk Nestroy (1801–1862) and Ferdinand Raimund (1790–1836).
 Grillparzer wrote tragedies in the tradition of the "Weimarer Klassik", Nestroy and Raimund were representatives for the "Wiener Volksstück" mainly played at the Viennese theater "Volkstheater Wien".

 Charles Sealsfield - a pseudonym of Karl Postl - lived a long time in the US and wrote novels set in the Wild West.
 On the other hand, he managed to write about Austria and to criticize the Austrian absolutism during Biedermeier without being recognized by Austrian authorities.

 The end of Biedermeier is marked by the writings of Adalbert Stifter (1805–1868).
 His first work Nachsommer was published in 1857 but was still believed to be one of the finest works of biedermeier.
 Stifter not only influenced Peter Rosegger but also German writers like Ganghofer, Heyse, Freytag, Wildenbruch and later authors (the time of "Bürgerlichen Realismus") like Storm, Fontane and through them Thomas Mann and Hesse.